A mathematical framework to study organising principles in graphical representations of biochemical processes: An organising principle for process networks

 \begin{example} In Figure \ref{fig:MAPKmacroscope}, we illustrate Definition \ref{Defn:macroscope} on the SBGN-PD visualisation of the MAPK cascade.
 Here, we mark $\mc{B}'$ with blue and $\mc{B}$ with black.
 The macroscope $M(\mc{B}, \mc{B}')$ of $\mc{B}'$ with respect to $\mc{B}$ is $\big(0, \text{(RAF-P, macromolecule), (MEK-2P, macromolecule)} \big)$.
 Notations MEK-2P and RAF-P describe a double phosphorylated MEK and phosphorylated RAF, respectively.
-In the representation of the form $(a,b)$, the first coordinate $a$ represents the molecule, and the second coordinate $b$ represents its type.
-It says that the biochemical reaction network marked in red modulates its environment via (MEK-2P, macromolecule); on the other hand, the environment modulates it via (RAF-P, macromolecule). \end{example}
+While representing entities (Definition \ref{ARDefinition: Biochemical process networks}) in the form $(a,b)$ such as (RAF-P, macromolecule) and (MEK-2P, macromolecule), the first coordinate $a$ represents the molecule, and the second coordinate $b$ represents its type.
+It says that the biochemical reaction network marked in blue modulates its environment via (MEK-2P, macromolecule); on the other hand, the environment modulates it via (RAF-P, macromolecule). \end{example}